 Parents must take an active role in preventing and treating gum disease in their children.
 Establishing good dental hygiene habits early is the first step.
 In addition, parents should schedule regular dental screenings for their children.

-If you are interested in learning more about periodontitis or if you are interested in a screening for you or your children, contact Gallardo and Lamas Periodontics and Implant Dentistry of Miami, Florida, today at 305-447-1447.
+If you are interested in learning more about periodontitis or if you are interested in a screening for you or your children, contact Gallardo Periodontics and Implant Dentistry of Miami, Florida, today at 305-447-1447.